YAP-Technologies-Inc/corehackyap/README.md

 A complete Web3 language learning application with token rewards and consumption system built for the Core Connect Global Buildathon.
 Earn YAP tokens by completing Spanish lessons and spend them on AI-powered language learning features.
 Now deployed on Core Blockchain!

+YAP has also submitted to cryptopond's hackathon for executing smart contracts on ethereum.

 ## 🚀 Features

 ### 🪙 YAP Token System